dmcneil/waiter/README.md

 ## Usage

-Just `include Wait` and the following APIs will be available.
+Just `include Waiter` and the following APIs will be available.

 ```ruby
 wait('foo').to eq 'foo' # Will pass.